fbpx

 • 3.1) Technical Committee Open or Close

 The technical committee is responsible for the reception of submitted samples, the review of all associated documents, of the legal compliance of product labels and the recording, classification and encoding of samples as well as the formation of the panel of judges.
+Upon receipt of your sample(s), the technical committee will review all submitted and accompanying documents and will notify you as to their adequacy.

 4) Sample Evaluation